-Chairman Koenig noted that to be an ongoing conversation planned with the Governor and Commissioner Sheehan.
-It may be that they come to a Town Council meeting and witness the situation first-hand.
-The intent behind the meeting was to be able to keep the Governor and Commissioner aware of traffic issues in Merrimack.
+Chairman Koenig noted that there is an ongoing conversation planned with the Governor and Commissioner Sheehan.
+It may be that they come to a meeting in Town and witness the situation first-hand.
+The intent behind the meeting is to be able to keep the Governor and Commissioner aware of traffic issues in Merrimack.